Enneagram Type Four People are Sensitive and Withdrawn

 Both Fours and Fives have withdrawn types.

-Four’s drawback is to protect their feelings, while Five does it to protect the security of their minds.
+Four’s drawback is that they do it to protect their feelings, while Five does it to protect the security of their minds.

 Both those things reinforce each other in this combination.

-These Fours are still markedly more concerned with their inner emotional world than Fives, but they are more observant and intellectual about it, at the cost of finding it harder to put their brilliant thoughts into practice.
+These Fours are still markedly more concerned with their inner emotional world than Fives.
+Still, they are more observant and intellectual about it, at the cost of finding it more challenging to put their brilliant thoughts into practice.

-They are much more likely to keep things to themselves, being secretive about their discoveries and trying to be enigmatic on purpose when they talk to make themselves appear even more mysterious and unique.
+They are much more likely to keep things to themselves, be secretive about their discoveries, and try to be enigmatic on purpose when they talk to make themselves appear even more mysterious and unique.

 Where the Three Wings exacerbate the Four’s extravagance, the Five Wing increases their eccentricity.